MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ### Plan

-- Work with business owners and IT to prioritize the intranet projects in your portfolio for the greatest business benefit in the shortest time.
+- Work with business owners and IT to prioritize the intranet projects in your portfolio for the greatest business benefit in the shortest time
 - Start by developing an understanding about what you need your intranet to accomplish and start organizing content assets and business outcomes.
 Organize depending on the needs of the business - by region, department, or function – and by the topics that your users care about.
-- As you prioritize your intranet projects, consider how to get the best performance and scalability from the portals that you build.
+- As you prioritize your intranet projects, consider how to get the best performance and scalability from the portals that you build

 | Role                 |Build tasks           |
 | :------------------- | :------------------- |